Implants

 • You do not have to remember to take a pill every day.

-• Your fertility should return to normal as soon as the implant is removed.
+• Your fertility should return to normal rapidly once the implant is removed.

 • The implant may reduce heavy periods or painful periods after the first year of use.